risk-first/website/docs/thinking/Meeting-Reality.md

  - Meet Reality
  - Internal Model
 definitions:
- - Meet Reality
+ - name: Meet Reality
- - Feedback Loop
+   description: Any moment where we test an Internal Model by exposing it's predictive power against reality.
- - Internal Model
+ - name: Internal Model
+   description: The model of reality held by an individual, team, software system or other Agent.
+   anchor: different-internal-models

 sidebar_position: 4
 redirect_from:
  - /Meeting-Reality